saadpasta/react-blog-github/README.md

 Any idea on how we can make this more awesome ?
 [Open a new issue](https://github.com/saadpasta/react-blog-github/issues)!
 We need all the help we can get to make this project awesome!

+## :boom: Todo
+- Add Comment From Github
+- Add Loader
+- Authentication using Github
+- Seo using React helmet

 ## 📄 License